Last updated: November 15, 2023

 It took Linda about 12 years to clarify what her calling meant.
 In that time, she came across students, authors, and Christian speakers she respected who felt that “it would be an act of rebellion for a woman to move on toward leadership in the church,” she explains.
 Linda didn’t want to be in rebellion against God and “was happy to be a volunteer at the church and be a mom and a wife and just take care of life.”

 But when she and her husband John became part of a church plant team, Linda got the chance to use her gifts and see that the Lord was smiling on her.
 She finally knew that the true act of rebellion would be for her to say no to God’s call.
 She knew His opinion, the only one that mattered.
 She stopped doubting His calling on her life and considered where to go to seminary.

 Linda attended a seminary in New York part time for four years because her husband was working in New York City.
 During that time, she preached at Asbury Seminary for a Women in Ministry chapel.
 While praying in a prayer chapel on the Asbury Seminary campus, she felt the Lord call her to come there.

 Her husband supported her calling, and they went to Asbury Seminary for two years while she finished her M.Div.

-In July 2019, Bishop Linda was elected as the first female bishop in the 160-year history of the Free Methodist Church USA.
-Her territory oversees the northern United States from eastern Montana to West Virginia, as well as the Free Methodist work in all the countries in Latin America that have not yet become General Conferences.
+In July 2019, Linda was elected as the first female bishop in the 160-year history of the Free Methodist Church USA.
+Her ministry included the northern United States from eastern Montana to West Virginia as well as the Free Methodist work in all the countries in Latin America that have not yet become General Conferences.